 From 1996-2004 she was the Pedro Arrupe tutor at the University of Oxford Refugee Studies Centre from where she conducted research, programme evaluations and humanitarian training in the Middle East, Africa, the Balkans, South East Asia, and the UK and she continues to be a Research Associate at the Refugee Studies Centre, University of Oxford and a member of Campion Hall Oxford.

-Dr. Loughry is a member of the Australian Government's Minister of Immigration' Advisory Council on Asylum Seekers and Detention (MCASD) and serves on the Governing Committee of the International Catholic Migration Committee (ICMC).
+Dr. Loughry serves on the Governing Committee of the International Catholic Migration Committee (ICMC) and is on the advisory committees of the Kaldor Centre for International Refugee Law, University of New South Wales, and the Peter McMullin Centre on Statelessness, University of Melbourne.
 She is presently researching the psychosocial effects of climate-induced displacement in the Pacific.

 Kenny, M. & Loughry, M., (forthcoming).
 “These don’t look like children to me’: age assessment of unaccompanied children and separated children.
 In M.Crock & L.Benson.
 Protecting Migrant Children.
 In Search of Best Practice.
 Edward Elgar Publishing

 Kenny, M., & Loughry, M., (2018).
 Addressing the limitations of age determination for unaccompanied minors: A way forward.
 Children and Youth Services Review.
 May, 2018, https://doi.org/10.1016/j.childyouth.2018.05.002

 Loughry, M. (2017).
 A Church of and for the Poor: The Social Vision of Evangelii Gauduum Through the Eyes of a Scholar-Practitioner.
 In G.Mannion (ed).
 Pope Francis and the Future of Catholicism: Evangelii Gaudium and the Papal Agenda.
 Cambridge University Press, Cambridge